 When you increase the amount of salmon and other fatty fish in your diet, your likelihood of cardiovascular disease and the adverse side effects from obesity, diabetes, and high cholesterol decrease.

 However, if you eat salmon that has gone bad, it can make you extremely ill.
 As you begin cooking salmon more often, you should learn to tell when it is good and when it has spoiled.

-You can store leftover cooked salmon in the refrigerator for two or three days after cooking.
+To extend your salmon shelf life, you can store leftover cooked salmon in the refrigerator for two or three days after cooking.
 If you want to eat those delicious leftover salmon fillets, check them out first to make sure they are safe to eat.

 Keep reading to learn the specifics of storing and eating salmon and the dangers of eating spoiled salmon.

-- The Effects of Eating Salmon that has Spoiled
+- The Effects Of Eating Salmon That Has Spoiled

-- Identifying Safe vs. Spoiled Salmon
+- Identifying Safe Vs. Spoiled Salmon

-- How to Tell if Cooked Salmon is Good or Bad
+- How To Tell If Cooked Salmon Is Good Or Bad

-- How to Properly Store Cooked Salmon
+- How To Properly Store Cooked Salmon

-- How to Tell if Raw Salmon is Good or Bad?
+- How To Tell If Raw Salmon Is Good Or Bad?

-- How to Store Raw Salmon?
+- How To Store Raw Salmon?

-- How Long is Canned Salmon Safe to Eat?
+- How Long Is Canned Salmon Safe To Eat?

 - Final Thoughts

-- Related Questions
+- Related Guides

-The Effects of Eating Salmon that has Spoiled
+The Effects Of Eating Salmon That Has Spoiled

 Certain bacteria produce the scombroid toxin.
 Cooking the fish to a temperature of 145 degrees Fahrenheit will kill the bacteria, but the toxin can remain in the tissues of the fish.

 When a person consumes the toxin, it behaves like histamine and causes allergy-like symptoms, such as itching, hives, or a burning sensation in the mouth.

 This food-poisoning illness can be treated by induced vomiting, activated charcoal, and anti-histamine medications.
 A doctor should treat severe reactions at an urgent care facility.

 Raw Salmon May Contain Parasites

 Another concern from eating raw or undercooked salmon and other fish is the possibility of ingesting a parasite.

 The parasite can cause an infection if it attaches to a person’s gastrointestinal tract.
 However, we should note that cooking the salmon properly kills the parasites and makes salmon safe to eat.

-Identifying Safe vs. Spoiled Salmon
+Identifying Safe Vs. Spoiled Salmon

 Since we want only to experience the benefits salmon has to offer, we need to be sure that we can accurately identify spoiling salmon.

-How to Tell if Cooked Salmon is Good or Bad
+How To Tell If Cooked Salmon Is Good Or Bad

 Salmon should be cooked to an internal temperature of 145 degrees Fahrenheit.
 The flesh will be tender and will flake easily when touched with a fork.

 Bacteria will begin to grow in salmon just one hour after cooking.
 Therefore, be sure to refrigerate any leftover salmon pieces within two hours.

 Cooked salmon that has spoiled will lose its flakey texture, have a grayish tint to the flesh, and will develop a foul smell.

-How to Properly Store Cooked Salmon
+How To Properly Store Cooked Salmon

 So, what is the best way to store cooked salmon?
 Let the salmon come to room temperature before putting it in the refrigerator.

 Make a note of the date you cooked the fish.
 You should not keep it for longer than 3 days because it will grow bacteria that can make you ill.

 Another option is to freeze the cooked salmon.
 The best process for freezing is to wrap small pieces of salmon in parchment paper, then place them in a zip-top freezer bag or airtight container.

 However, the longer it is in the freezer, the lower the quality of the salmon will be.
 It will have a soggy, mushy texture, so try to eat it as soon as possible.

-How to Tell if Raw Salmon is Good or Bad?
+How To Tell If Raw Salmon Is Good Or Bad?

 Good fresh salmon has a mild, delicate scent that is reminiscent of the ocean and salt.
 The flesh of fresh salmon ranges from vibrant deep pink to orange in color depending on the variety.